 Brick Township Reservoir, body of water

-The site was originally a sand and gravel pit transformed over more than ten years into the township's largest water storage facility.
-This conversion aimed to ensure reliable water supply to the local community during dry periods and emergencies.
+The site was originally a sand and gravel pit that was converted over more than a decade into the township's main water storage facility.
+The transformation was driven by the need to secure a reliable water supply for the local community during dry periods and emergencies.

 The reservoir serves as a gathering place where residents and visitors spend time with family and friends to escape busy surroundings.
 The maintained paths and viewing stations create spaces for quiet moments and offer a way for people to connect with nature near their community.